Mochimochi07/Readme/Internet of Things/IOT.md

 The things reffered are the objects that can be modified in order to improve efficiency, productivity, and convenience.

 If you see people with IOT in them they are not self proclaimed but self trained.
-There are tons of misunderstanding in here like self proclaimation, the sensoring and other stuff.
+There are tons of misunderstanding in here like self proclaimation, the sensoring of things and other stuff.

 The self proclamation vs self trained in IOT is not really a thing here but the thing is IOT needs to have a strong desire for the future.
 Yeah, i had 10 years of experience in business and less experience in other stuff so i say that i am eligible for IOT.